rocket-pool/RPIPs/RPIPs/RPIP-47.md

   - The `Megapool delegate`'s `upgrade_buffer` SHALL be 120 days
 - The only permitted modification to a `Megapool delegate`'s `expiration_block` variable SHALL be for any protocol contract to set its value to now + its `upgrade_buffer`

-### Upgrade
+### Upgrade Process
-- When a new `megapool delegate` is released, a protocol contract SHOULD update all previous `megapool delegate`s `expiration_block`'s to now + their `upgrade_buffer`s
+- When a new `megapool delegate` is released, a protocol contract SHOULD update the `expiration_block` of all in-use `megapool delegate`s to now + their `upgrade_buffer`s
-- A node operator SHALL be able to upgrade their active `megapool delegate` to the latest `megapool delegate` at any time
+- A node operator SHALL be able to upgrade their `megapool delegate` to the latest `megapool delegate` at any time
 - Functionality MAY be provided to allow a Node Operator to automatically upgrade to the latest `megapool delegate`
-- After an active `megapool delegate`'s `expiration_block` has passed, the expired `megapool delegate` SHALL be permissionlessly upgradeable to the latest `megapool delegate`
+- After a `megapool delegate`'s `expiration_block` has passed, any megapools using the expired `megapool delegate` SHALL be permissionlessly upgradeable to the latest `megapool delegate`

 ## Rationale